canonical/k8s-snap/docs/src/howto/storage.md

 - `reclaim-policy`: set the reclaim policy of the persistent volumes provisioned.
 It should be one of "Retain", "Recycle", or "Delete".
 - `set-default`: set the local-storage storage class to be the default.
-If this flag is not set and the cluster has already a default storage class it is not changed.
-If this flag is not set and the cluster does not have a default class set then the class from the local-storage becomes the default one.
+If this flag is not set and the cluster already has a default storage class it is not changed.
+If this flag is not set and the cluster does not have a default class set then the class from the local-storage becomes the default.

 ## Disable Local Storage

-The local storage option is suitable for single-node clusters and development environments as it has no multi node data replication.
+The local storage option is only suitable for single-node clusters and development environments as it has no multi node data replication.
 For a production environment you may want a more sophisticated storage solution.
 To disable local-storage, run:

 ```
 sudo k8s disable local-storage